-Mark Stadler, IRWM Program Manager, welcoming attendees to the 2016 Summit Photo Credit: Loisa Burton, Water Authority
+Mark Stadler, IRWM Program Manager, and friend welcome attendees to the 2016 Summit, held at San Diego Zoo Safari Park.
+Photo Credit: Loisa Burton, Water Authority

 On February 29, 2016, the RWMG hosted the second San Diego IRWM Program Summit to celebrate the 10-year anniversary of the Program and in preparation for the 2019 IRWM Plan update.
 The Summit was used to recognize the Program's major accomplishments and to re-focus IRWM priorities.
 In addition, discussions about the future of the IRWM Program were held.
 The 2016 Summit guided development of the Technical Development Areas that were prioritized by the RWMG and RAC and was used to inform the updates made to the 2019 IRWM Plan Goals and Objectives (see Chapter 2, Vision and Objectives) and project scoring criteria (see Table 9-1 and 9-2 in Chapter 9, Project Evaluation and Prioritization).